 Over the next dozen years, NPN developed a deeper intention around the composition of its network, prioritizing historically marginalized voices and clarifying its values around equity and justice.
-The network doubled in size by the late 1990s, engaging more organizations of color, artist-led organizations, and geographically-isolated presenters.
-During this time, NPN also developed new programs to support commissioning, deeper community engagement, and leadership development for its Partners; and, through DTW’s Suitcase Fund, participated in international exchange programs.
+The network doubled in size by the late 1990s, engaging more organizations of color, artist-led organizations, and geographically-isolated Partners.
+During this time, NPN also developed new programs to support commissioning, deeper community engagement, and leadership development; and, through DTW’s Suitcase Fund, participated in international exchange programs.

-The 2000s was a time of expansion, as NPN led new initiatives responsive to the changing world around us and the needs of artists.
-In 2002, NPN developed its own international program — Performing Americas — designed to promote equitable exchanges between the U.S., Latin America, and the Caribbean; the international program expanded in 2011 to also include the U.S.-Japan Connection.
-In 2006, in the aftermath of Hurricane Katrina, NPN leveraged its national resources to assist in the recovery of New Orleans community-based organizations and artists.
-This work established NPN’s Local Network, an intentional learning community engaging in peer-to-peer exchanges and collaboration, offering technical assistance, and educating artists and arts leaders about planning, financial management, and resource development.
-And in 2007, NPN founded the Visual Artists Network (VAN), welcoming 15 new Partners in 2009 committed to nurturing the creation and exhibition of experimental work by under-recognized visual artists across the U.S.
+The 2000s was a time of expansion, as NPN led new initiatives responsive to the changing world and the needs of artists.
+In 2002, NPN developed its own international program — Performing Americas — designed to promote equitable exchanges between the U.S., Latin America, and the Caribbean.
+The international program expanded in 2011 to also include the U.S.-Japan Connection.
+In 2006, in the aftermath of Hurricane Katrina, NPN leveraged its national resources to assist in the recovery of New Orleans’ community-based organizations and artists.
+This work established NPN’s Local Programs, an intentional learning community engaging in peer-to-peer exchanges and collaboration, offering technical assistance, and supporting artists and arts leaders with planning, financial management, and resource development.
+And in 2007, NPN founded the Visual Artists Network (VAN), welcoming 15 new Partners in 2009 committed to nurturing the creation and exhibition of original work by under-recognized visual artists across the U.S.

-NPN/VAN launched its largest initiative to-date — Leveraging a Network for Equity (LANE) – in 2014, a multi-year, multi-million-dollar program to address historical inequities and lack of investment in small and mid-sized culturally-specific and geographically-isolated organizations.
-LANE provides methodology and resources for long-term sustainability to some of NPN/VAN’s most vulnerable Partner organizations, and offers new models and learnings for the field as a whole.
+In 2014, NPN launched its largest initiative to-date — Leveraging a Network for Equity (LANE) — a multi-year, multi-million-dollar program to address historical inequities and lack of investment in small and mid-sized organizations of color and geographically-isolated organizations.
+LANE provides methodology and resources for long-term sustainability, and offers new models and learnings for the field as a whole.